 Asbestos campaign backed by man after wife's cancer death

-A retired painter from south Wales whose wife died from cancer caused by washing his overalls every week for 20 years is backing a campaign for greater awareness of the dangers of asbestos.
+A retired painter whose wife died from cancer caused by washing his overalls for 20 years is backing a campaign for more awareness of asbestos.